Oskar von Hindenburg: Military career

 After the war, he continued his career within the newly established German Reichswehr, where he was promoted to major and acted as his father's liaison officer.
-After his father became Reich President of Germany in 1925, Major von Hindenburg acted as his father's aide-de-camp.
+After his father became the Reich President of Germany in 1925, Major von Hindenburg acted as his father's aide-de-camp.
 As his father's closest friend and advisor, he exercised considerable power behind the scenes as he largely controlled access to the President.
-It was in large part due to his friendship with the younger von Hindenburg, that von Schleicher became chancellor and one of the elder von Hindenburg's closest advisors.
+It was in large part due to his friendship with the younger von Hindenburg that von Schleicher became chancellor and one of the elder von Hindenburg's closest advisors.

 Hitler's appointment

 In a meeting with the "camarilla" around Franz von Papen and State Secretary Otto Meissner on 22 January 1933, Oskar von Hindenburg, who like his father had long been opposed to making Hitler chancellor, was persuaded to support the plan to have Hitler appointed but having von Papen control him from behind the scenes as Vice-Chancellor.
 At the same time, Oskar was stuck in the major Eastern Aid (Osthilfe) scandal, concerning a Weimar Republic programme for developing the agrarian economy in eastern Germany.
-Moreover, he was under pressure due to his manor in Neudeck, which the German government with large contributions from German industrialists on initiative of Elard von Oldenburg-Januschau gave to President Hindenburg on the occasion of his 80th birthday on 2 October 1927.
-The president had titled the deed in the name of his son Oskar, according to his political opponents ostensibly to avoid payment of inheritance taxes.
+Moreover, he was under pressure due to his manor in Neudeck, which the German government, with large contributions from German industrialists on the initiative of Elard von Oldenburg-Januschau, gave to President Hindenburg on the occasion of his 80th birthday on 2 October 1927.
+The president had titled the deed in the name of his son Oskar, according to his political opponents, ostensibly to avoid payment of inheritance taxes.
 Shortly after Hitler's appointment, Hindenburg and his descendants were officially exempt from taxes by law.

 World War II

-Discharged from active military service in the rank of major general in 1934, Oskar von Hindenburg had retired to Neudeck manor.
+Discharged from active military service in the rank of major general in 1934, Oskar von Hindenburg had retired to Neudeck Manor.
 During World War II, Oskar von Hindenburg was again appointed general commanding in East Prussia, where he supervised several prisoner of war camps.
 Promoted to Generalleutnant in 1942, he finally requested permission to resign because he considered the position to be a demotion when compared to his previous military and government positions.
 As a member of the Führerreserve, he lived in Neudeck until the advance of Red Army troops late in the war forced him to flee to his brother-in-law in Medingen.
-Previously, he had supervised the dismantling of the Tannenberg Memorial honoring his father's 1914 victory over the Russians.
+Previously, he had supervised the dismantling of the Tannenberg Memorial honouring his father's 1914 victory over the Russians.
 He also had his parents' remains moved west.
 In the 1950s, Polish authorities razed the site, leaving few traces.